 5. Target based on actions.
 When users respond to certain calls to action, by watching a video, clicking a link or downloading a report, remarket to them with additional ads or special offers.

 6. Send purchase reminders.
-Floral companies use this tactic to great effect: When you send Grandma an arrangement for her birthday, you’ll receive reminders going forward about Grandma’s birthday — along with coupons.
+Floral companies use this tactic to great effect: When you send Grandma an arrangement for her birthday in her elder day care center, you’ll receive reminders going forward about Grandma’s birthday — along with coupons.
 This tactic is effective for companies dealing in consumables or if you release new or updated versions of products regularly.

 7. Offer apps.
 Got a mobile app?
 When you detect a user visiting your site on a mobile device, automatically offer the app.